 Defined as: Emergency care or treatment

-by DK – Covering more than 100 different conditions, from splinters and sprained ankles to strokes and unconsciousness, and shows exactly what to do with step-by-step photographic sequences.
-Every condition is clearly explained, outlining causes, symptoms and signs, and action plans.
+Covering more than 100 different conditions, from splinters and sprained ankles to strokes and unconsciousness, and shows exactly what to do with step-by-step photographic sequences.
+Every condition is clearly explained, outlining causes, symptoms, and signs, and action plans.

 Advanced Medical Care